-Columbia Southern University is a private institution that provides diverse learning experiences and affordable, flexible distance education programs at the certificate, undergraduate, and graduate levels to a global student body, delivered by qualified, student-centered faculty committed to teaching and student learning.
+Columbia Southern University is a private institution that provides diverse learning experiences and affordable, flexible distance education programs at the certificate, undergraduate, and graduate levels to a global student body, undergraduate, and graduate levels to a global student body, delivered by qualified, student-centered faculty committed to teaching and student learning.
 The University is dedicated to providing exceptional academic and student support services.